lifr0m/durov/README.md

 This library is a Telegram MTProto high-level client.

 Use `durov-client` crate as the main crate.
+See examples.

 Project includes default implementation of telethon v7 session storage.
 So sessions created by this project and telethon are compatible.